vycke/crinkles.dev/src/pages/blog/fluid-interfaces-using-css.md

 ## Conclusion

 When refactoring [vycke.dev](https://vycke.dev) I wanted to reduce the number of media-queries, but maintain responsiveness.
 I wanted to reduce the CSS footprint of the website.
 But above all, I wanted to make my CSS more maintainable.
 Adding fluidity for font-sizes, element sizes, and spacing contributed to achieving this goal.
+Want to see this fluidity in action?
+Just open this article on your laptop or PC, and slowly resize the browser window.